general-ai-challenge/Round1/README.md

 You might need to design your own task(s).
 To do that, refer to the challenge tasks in the folder `tasks/challenge/round1` for inspiration.
 Simpler tasks, like `Micro1Task`, are a good place to start.

+## A note on original CommAI-env tasks
+The challenge code is built on top of CommAI-env code.
+The original code also includes a number of tasks (folders `competition`, `micro` and `sample`).
+These original tasks are **not related to the challenge in any way**.
+We did not delete this code from the repository simply because we wanted to allow you to browse through the original tasks if you wished to.

+The original tasks are bit-based and if you want to run them, you should start the environment with parameter `--bitmode`.
+Also note that the original tasks are intended for python 2.6+ only, so you might encounter errors if using python 3.

+We will not provide support for the original tasks - if you encounter an issue, please report it to the [original repository](https://github.com/facebookresearch/CommAI-env) .

 ## Selected details of the environment

 ### Minor modifications